isomerpages/moe-bukitmerahsec/_about-us/Contact Us.md

 #### General Office Opening Hours

-Mondays to Fridays: 0700 hrs – 1800 hrs <br>
+Mondays to Fridays: 0700 hrs – 1800 hrs

-Mondays to Fridays (during school vacation): 0700 hrs – 1700 hrs <br>
+Mondays to Fridays (during school vacation): 0700 hrs – 1700 hrs

 School is closed on Saturdays, Sundays and Public Holidays.

 Please note that General Office opening hours may be subjected to changes on days with major school events.